BDC Hamburger Icon

 Don’t adopt hard-and-fast rules like “90 days or you’re out.”
 People adjust differently to different kinds of challenges, and some take time to fit into a company’s culture.
 The best rule of thumb is to ask people who perform similar jobs how long it took them to feel comfortable and competent in what they do.

-After that period is the best time for you and your new hire to sit down and discuss how things are going and what you can do to make sure they are able to accomplish their tasks.
+After that period is the best time for you and your new hire to sit down and discuss how things are going.
+Also, ask what you can do to make sure they are able to accomplish their tasks.

 Bottom LineBottom line